Skip to content

 1. Create a Gateway subnet

-You should already have a virtual network created with a subnet assigned to it.
-The next step is to create a Gateway subnet that Azure will use for addressing services related to Azure’s Virtual Network Gateway.
+You should already have a Virtual Network (VNET) created with a subnet assigned to it.
+The next step is to create a gateway subnet that Azure will use for addressing services related to Azure's Virtual Network Gateway.
+If you already have a gateway subnet, Azure will prevent you from creating a second one.
+If that is your case, update your gateway subnet settings.

 1. Go to your Virtual Network > Subnets.